Paris, 12-14 Feb 2020

 Venus exploration presents clear opportunities to address fundamental questions about the evolution of terrestrial planets and the appearance of life within our own solar system.
 Comparing the interior, surface and atmosphere evolution of Earth and Venus is essential to understanding what internal processes drove habitability of our own planet This is particularly true in an era where we expect hundreds, and then thousands, of Earth or Venus-sized exoplanets to be discovered.

-Six sessions will extend over the three days, with session scheduling allowing for oral remote presentations as well as on-line viewing at a selection of world time zones incl.
+Six sessions extended over the three days, with session scheduling allowing for oral remote presentations as well as on-line viewing at a selection of world time zones incl.
 PST UTC-8, EST UTC-5, JST UTC+9.
 A large time will be dedicated to discussion and interaction between participants.

 - Thomas Widemann, LESIA, Observatoire de Paris, France (Chair)